Give your team access to the top 13% of registered counsellors

-- Workplace counselling is a confidential mental health support service service that organisations can pay for to give their employees access to short-term therapy and other professional guidance to help navigate personal and professional challenges.
+- Workplace counselling is a confidential mental health support service service that organisations can pay for, to give their employees access to short-term therapy and other professional guidance.

-- 88% of UK businesses now have an employee assistance programme (EAP) or other workplace counselling service in place to support their employees.
+- 88% of UK businesses now have some form of workplace counselling service in place to support their employees.

 - There are three main types of workplace counselling services: external EAPs, in-house counselling, or specialist therapy solutions like Spill.